Romumrn/llm4dna/README.md

-I've revised and enhanced your document for clarity and coherence:

----

 ## Large Language Models for DNA Analysis

 This repository explores the application of Large Language Models (LLMs) in analyzing DNA sequences using various models.